xolox/python-rotate-backups/README.rst

 To-do list
 ----------

-- Improve the Python code to make it easier to integrate into other projects as a Python API.

 - Support for configuration files that define one or more directories with their own rotation schemes.
 Ideally backup directories and rotation schemes can be specified separately and associated to each other.